temach/reports/FIA-Lab-3.1-DNS1.md

 zone:
 	name: "ali.std9.os3.su"
 	zonefile: "ali.std9.os3.su.slavezone"
-	allow-notify: 188.130.155.42 NOKEY
+	allow-notify: 188.130.155.41 NOKEY
-	request-xfr: 188.130.155.42 NOKEY
+	request-xfr: 188.130.155.41 NOKEY
 ```

-I gave Ali the ip address of my sever (`188.130.155.41`), so that he could setup his BIND9 server to send a notification to my server whenever the serial number in the SOA record for `ali.std9.os3.su` was updated.
+I gave Ali the ip address of my sever (`188.130.155.42`), so that he could setup his BIND9 server (his server is at ip address `188.130.155.41`) to send a notification to my server whenever the serial number in the SOA record for `ali.std9.os3.su` was updated.

 Below are logs of NSD on my machine after restarting the daemon,
 ```